Diversified Gold, Lithium and Iron Ore Portfolio In Western Australia and Nevada

 Macarthur Minerals has entered into an agreement for Artemis Resources to earn up to 80 percent interest in two of its Pilbara exploration licenses.
 Artemis Resources is conducting exploration on these properties to determine target drilling areas and confirm the presence of conglomerate gold occurrences.

 Macarthur Minerals also has two advanced iron ore projects in the southern region of Western Australia in which it has invested a total AU$61 million.
-The Ularring hematite project and the Moonshine magnetite project each have NI 43-101-compliant resource estimates and Macarthur Minerals is looking into developing them as the global iron ore market improves.
-A Preliminary Feasibility¹ was completed in 2012 for the Ularring project, although requires updating.
+The Ularring hematite project and the Moonshine magnetite project each have NI 43-101-compliant resource estimates.
+Macarthur Minerals is looking to develop these projects following the planned closure of Cleveland Cliffs Koolyanobbing operations.
+Macarthur is looking to access existing rail and port infrastructure that will shortly become available.
+A Preliminary Feasibility¹ was completed in 2012 for the Ularring project, although requires updating to reflect a DSO operation utilising existing infrastructure.

 The Macarthur Minerals management team has significant experience in the mining industry and its board includes Artemis Resources executive David Lenigas.
 Over seven percent of the company’s shares are held by management with another 15 per cent held by a strategic shareholder, Cadence Minerals Plc (previously Rare Earth Minerals).